builddatademos/demos/README.md

-# Microsoft Build 2019 - Data Track Demos and other useful resources
+# Microsoft Build 2019 - Data Track
+# Demos And Other Useful Resources

+## SQL Server 2017 and SQL Server 2019